Seahawks assistant Carl Smith heading to new position with Houston Texans

 Wilson and Smith developed a tight bond — Wilson almost always used the affectionate nickname “Tater” when referring to Smith in sessions with the media.

-In a 2016 Seattle Times profile of Smith, Wilson said “For me and him, over the past four years, we’ve been through some amazing times.
+In a 2016 Seattle Times profile of Smith, Wilson said, “For me and him, over the past four years, we’ve been through some amazing times.
 We’ve won a lot of football games, and a lot of that is credit to him and how he helps prepare me in such an amazing way.
 He positively affects everyone around him in everything he does.
 And that’s the best thing I can say about Tater: He positively affects everyone he knows and everyone around him.
 I just really believe he’s a true difference-maker for our team.
 I tell Tater he’s still got another 10 years left in coaching.”

 Smith was moved out of the QB coach role last year when Carroll reorganized the offensive coaching staff in the wake of the firing of offensive coordinator Darrell Bevell.

 Dave Canales, who had been receivers coach, took over as QBs coach.
-Smith, whom it was known Wilson hoped would stay in the organization, was then moved into an Associate Head Coach role.
+Smith, whom it was known Wilson hoped would stay in the organization, was then moved into an associate head coach role.

 However, new offensive coordinator Brian Schottenheimer is in charge of the quarterbacks, essentially serving as the coach of that position group, as well, if not holding the actual title.